Dare to Be Stupid (song)

-"Dare to Be Stupid" is an original song by American comedy musician "Weird Al" Yankovic.
-It is a musical pastiche of the band Devo.
-Released as the flipside to "The Touch", the song was included in the soundtrack for The Transformers: The Movie.
+"Dare to Be Stupid" is an original song by American comedy musician "Weird Al" Yankovic, which appeared on the 1985 album of the same name.
+It is a musical pastiche of the new wave band Devo, with lyrics that encourage the listener to go against common idioms and perform other acts of stupidity.
+In 1986, the song was released as a double A-side single alongside "The Touch" by Stan Bush; both songs were included in the soundtrack for The Transformers: The Movie.

 Lyrics and style

+Dare to Be Stupid is a stylistic parody of new wave band Devo, replicating the band's nonsensical lyrics and musical style.

 Lyrically, the song encourages the listener to be stupid in various ways; mostly by advising them to do the opposite of common idioms (e.g. "let the bedbugs bite" or "put all your eggs in one basket"), with the occasional absurd non sequitur (e.g. "stick your head in the microwave and get yourself a tan").
-The song also encourages the listener to "...let your babies grow up to be cowboys," a reference to a popular country song, to "squeeze all the Charmin you can while Mr. Whipple's not around," a reference to a long-running series of ads, and to "sit around the house and watch Leave It to Beaver". a reference to the television show of the same name.
+The song also encourages the listener to "...let your babies grow up to be cowboys," a reference to a popular country song, to "squeeze all the Charmin you can while Mr. Whipple's not around," a reference to a long-running series of ads, and to "sit around the house and watch Leave It to Beaver", a reference to the television show of the same name.

-The tune somewhat resembles that of "Deep Sleep", "Time Out for Fun" and "Big Mess" from Devo's fifth studio album Oh, No!
-It's Devo (1982).
-Al's line "Yes!" in a slightly altered voice is reminiscent of the "Yes!" from "Explosions" on the same album.
-A descending synth line heard before some verses is similar to one used in "Deep Sleep".
-The recurring synth line heard throughout the song is very similar to the opening synth line from "Time Out for Fun".
-A descending three-note synth line heard throughout the chorus is very reminiscent of one used heavily in "Whip It".

 After completing the song in 1985, Yankovic played it for Devo's co-founder, lead vocalist and keyboardist Mark Mothersbaugh.
 In 2024, Yankovic recalled, "I'm not sure how honest of a reaction I got, but he seemed to enjoy it.
 And in fact he complimented me.
 He said he really liked the sounds we got on the synthesizers."
 In a 1999 interview on VH1's Behind the Music, Mothersbaugh stated in reaction to the song that: "I was in shock.
 It was the most beautiful thing I had ever heard.
 He sort of re-sculpted that song into something else and...
 I hate him for it, basically."
 Yankovic said Mothersbaugh's response in the program was not serious, and was representative of his dry sense of humor.